mild chicken curry inspired by South African Cape Malay chicken curry, perfect for bunny chow

 - Add all the ground spices and cook at Varoma, 5 minutes, reverse soft speed.

-- Serve with plain rice, yellow rice, pita bread, poppadoms or as bunny chow.
+- Serve your chicken curry with plain rice, yellow rice, pita bread, poppadoms or as bunny chow.